tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 | target_speed | double | Target speed of the npc.                                    |
 | continuous   | bool   | If true the npc will keep the speed until the next command. |
 #### EgoEntity
-`target_speed` will be set to the target speed of the EgoEntity only before the scenario starts.
+`target_speed` will be set as initial target speed of the EgoEntity only before the scenario starts.

 #### Other entity
-The function will append the job to change the target_speed of the npc to the job queue.
-If `continuous` is set to `false`, the job will be deleted after the velocity has reached the target speed.
-If set to `true`, the npc will keep the speed until the next longitudinal control command.
+The function will change the target speed of entity to `target_speed` immediately.
+If `continuous` is set to `false`, job to accelerate to target speed will be deleted after the velocity has reached the target speed.
+If set to `true`, the npc will keep the speed until the next longitudinal control command ordered.
 It will accelerate on maximum acceleration rate set previously.

 | Value        | Type                     | Description                                                 |
 | ------------ | ------------------------ | ----------------------------------------------------------- |